xebia/cypress-training/docs/5-isolation.md

 Adding to the test that you've created in the previous step:

-1. Modify the mock server in such a way that the song information is only displayed after 10 seconds.
+1. Modify the mock in such a way that the song information is only displayed after 10 seconds.
 What happens to your assertion?
+2. Please fix your assertion so that it does not time-out.
+You can do it in multiple ways.
+   1. Add an alias to your `cy.intercept` and wait for the alias to be called
+   2. extend the timeout of your assertion
+   3. extent the timoout of your complete testsuite

 ## Exercise: Wait on your response

 With Cypress you do not have to wait on a response.
 It will automatically wait for your selector to appear in the DOM.
 However in our previous step we've exceeded the default time-out value of Cypress (4000ms).
 We do not want to increase this as this would slow down our tests and hide performance issues.
 However in this case we want to make sure that the page still loads after our 10 second delay.
 We can solve this by waiting explicitly for our `cy.intercept` action.

 1. Modify your test in such a way that your assertion does not time-out.
+2. There are multiple ways to do this.
+Can you think of one or more options?
+If so, try to apply them in new tests.

 ## Exercise: invoke a Request to reset endpoint